tnmercer/ML_Logistic_Regression/README.md

 Using the information provided, the model was trained to try to predict the Loan Status as healthy or high-risk.

-* Describe the stages of the machine learning process you went through as part of this analysis.

 The Loan Status was split out from the rest of the data and then both were split into training and testing datasets using train_test_split from [sklearn](https://scikit-learn.org/stable/).

 Using sklearn, a Logistic Regression was run on the split data.